ASaiM/hmp_mock_tests/doc/report/report.md

 ---
-title: "Test of HMP Mock community samples on ASaiM Galaxy instance and comparison with *EBI metagenomics* results"
+title: "Validation of ASaiM framework and its workflows on HMP mock community smaples and comparison with *EBI metagenomics* results"
 subject_session: Sequence analysis
 subtitle: "Supplementary material 2"
 author: